-Prior to coming to NYPC, Dr. Simone was Chief of the Thoracic Oncology Service at the Hospital of the University of Pennsylvania and the Director of the Penn Mesothelioma and Pleural Program.
-He was then appointment the Medical Director of the Maryland Proton Treatment Center, and at University of Maryland he also served as Chair of the Clinical Research Committee for their Comprehensive Cancer Center, the proton therapy Fellowship Director, and the Director of the Stereotactic Radiation Therapy Program.
-He completed his undergraduate and medical school training at the University of Pennsylvania.
-He completed his internship in internal medicine and then residency training in radiation oncology at the National Cancer Institute, National Institutes of Health, where he served as chief resident.
+Prior to coming to the New York Proton Center, Dr. Simone was Chief of the Thoracic Oncology Service at the Hospital of the University of Pennsylvania, Director of the Penn Mesothelioma and Pleural Program, and Director of Clinical Research and Operations in the Department of Radiation Oncology at Penn.
+He was then appointed Medical Director of the Maryland Proton Treatment Center, and at the University of Maryland, he also served as Chair of the Clinical Research Committee for their Comprehensive Cancer Center, proton therapy Fellowship Director, and Director of the Stereotactic Radiation Therapy Program.
+He completed his undergraduate and medical school training at the University of Pennsylvania, internship in internal medicine, and residency training in radiation oncology at the National Cancer Institute, NIH, where he served as chief resident.